GIScience/ohsome-api/docs/response-parameters.rst

 * ``temporalExtent`` - temporal boundary of the OSM data in the underlying OSHDB
 * ``fromTimestamp`` - temporal starting point
 * ``toTimestamp`` - temporal ending point
-* ``replicationSequenceNumber`` - id of the hourly diff files from planet.openstreetmap.org
+* ``replicationSequenceNumber`` - precise state of the OSM data contained in the underlying OSHDB, expressed as the id of the last applied (hourly) diff file from planet.openstreetmap.org